tos-kamiya/d2vg/README.md

 ```

 The index DB is updated incrementally each time you perform a search.
-That is, when a new document is added and becomes the target of the search, the index data of that document is created and added to the index DB.
+That is, at the timing when a new document file has been added and gets searched, the index of that document file is created and added to the index DB.

-On the other hand, there is no function to automatically remove the index data of deleted documents from the database, so you should explicitly remove the `.d2vg` directory if necessary.
+On the other hand, there is no function to automatically remove the index data of deleted document files from the database, so you should explicitly remove the `.d2vg` directory if necessary.

 ```sh
 cd the/document/directory